15 Apr

 Featured On WSB TV

 EFGA Board Member and Professional Advisory Board Member Featured On WSB TV Segment Doctors say some generic medications can have a dangerous downside.
-Watch as Dr. Larry Seiden, PAB Chair, discusses the warnings and precautions patients should take before taking generic medications.
-To watch the video, follow this link to WSB TV’s website.
-Thank you […]
+Watch as Dr. Larry Seiden, PAB Chair, […]

 Read more...